rakeshkanneeswaran/LuminaIDE_an_AI_Integrated_IDE/README.md

-# Lumina IDE and AI-Integrated IDE
+# Lumina IDE an AI-Integrated IDE

 A personalized Integrated Development Environment (IDE) developed from scratch, featuring seamless AI integration with models like LLaMA, Mistral, and LLava.
 This IDE includes a real-time terminal, an intuitive file explorer, and the Ace Editor to enhance productivity and streamline coding workflows.